-Jules Dallaire, a trustee, and Michel Dallaire, a trustee and member of Cominar's management team, exercise indirect control over Dalcon Inc. ("Dalcon") and Corporation Financière Alpha (CFA) Inc. ("CFA").
+Jules Dallaire and Michel Dallaire, who are both trustees and members of Cominar's management team, exercise indirect control over Dalcon Inc. ("Dalcon") and Corporation Financière Alpha (CFA) Inc. ("CFA").
 Michel Paquet, also a trustee and member of Cominar management, has ties with these companies as a manager.
-Alain Dallaire, a member of the Cominar management team, has ties with Dalcon and CFA.
+Alain Dallaire, a member of the Cominar management team, has ties with CFA.